dionicioduran28/Analyze-A-B-Test-Experiment-Results/README.txt

 This respository contains a Python Jupyter Notebook which analyzes the results of an A/B Test Experiment ran by an e-commerce website.
+In orderd to run this notebook, please download the associted .csv files as well as the .ipynb file and save to the same directory.